Tradescantia: Subdivisions and species

 The number of species and infrageneric taxa has changed throughout history.
 The first major classification proposed by Hunt (1980) included 60 species divided into eight sections, with one section divided into a further four series.
 Hunt's 1986 revision united several small genera with Tradescantia as sections, resulting in a total of twelve sections comprising 68 species, and this infrageneric classification was accepted for several decades.

 A recent study by Pellegrini (2017) proposed a new classification based on recent morphological research, dividing the genus into five subgenera.
-The Royal Botanic Gardens, Kew currently recognises 85 species.
+As of December 2023, The Royal Botanic Gardens, Kew recognises 86 species.